I Want To...

 Dr. Lee manages multiple early phase trials and her work has been published in peer-reviewed journals.
 Her research interests include clinical trials for patients with gastrointestinal malignancies, and combining traditional chemotherapies with immunotherapy to improve survival and quality of life for patients.
 She has received a Cancer Center Training grant for research on molecular targets for cancer detection and treatment and has spoken at numerous conferences on updates in gastrointestinal malignancies.

-- MD, Columbia University College of Physicians and Surg (2011)
+- MD, Columbia University College of Physicians and Surgeons (2011)

-- New York Presbyterian Hospital - Columbia Campus / Internal Medicine (2014)
+- New York-Presbyterian/Columbia University Irving Medical Center / Internal Medicine (2014)

 - Johns Hopkins University School of Medicine / Oncology (2016)